 Unit No. Content Teaching Hours I, II, III, IV and V To draw the characteristics of a semiconductor p-n junction diode and to find cut-in voltage, reverse resistance, static resistance and dynamic resistance.
 To design a half wave rectifier and to determine its efficiency and ripple factor.
 To design a centre tap full wave rectifier and determine the ripple factor and efficiency.
 To design a bridge full wave rectifier and determine the ripple factor and efficiency.
-To design a bridge full wave rectifier and determine the ripple factor and efficiency.
-To design a bridge full wave rectifier and determine the ripple factor and efficiency.
 To draw the characteristics of CE configuration of a transistor amplifier.
 To draw the characteristics of CB configuration of a transistor amplifier.
+To draw the characteristics of CC configuration of a transistor amplifier.
 To draw the characteristics of JFET (N-channel / P- Channel).
 To draw the characteristics of MOSFET (Depletion Type / Enhancement Type).
-To draw Static input and output characteristics curves of CE transistor and determine its h-parameter values.
+To draw Static input and output characteristics curves of CC transistor and determine its h-parameter values.
 18